 Interest rates have been hiked to 1.75%, the highest since the global financial crash, and the average mortgage rates have also passed the 4% rate.
 The base interest rate is expected to rise as economists have reported their predictions for the next few months.

 Rising rates, bigger mortgages and longer payback terms mean even small changes in interest rates can significantly raise the cost of your mortgage, which is why you should choose carefully if you're due a remortgage or wish to take one out.
+Check the best rates for a mortgage refinance before making a decision.

 A fixed-rate mortgage is the most traditional type of home loan.
 With a fixed-rate mortgage, you agree to pay the same monthly payment for the duration of your fixed term, which includes principal and interest.